umr-ds/seamcon/ml.md

 Data from 5 volunteer testers were collected for this work.
 Thus, we tried two different Training and Test sets.
 First, all data was combined and than split randomly in 70:30 relation with 70% for training the Neural Network and 30% for testing.
 In the second approach the data was split per user, resulting in a model that was trained on a specific user.

 # Results
+In this section the raw results are presented.
+First we look at the Random Data Split to validate the effectiveness of our approach.
+A baseline evaluation using a Random Forest is presented, comparing an RSSI-only approach to the Reduced and Full Feature Vectors.

+## Random Data Split

+### Random Forest

 {% include random-forest.md %}

+### Neural Network

 {% include random-nn.md %}

+## User-based Data Split

+To prove how well the trained model can generalize across users, the data is split up based on users, where the user evaluated with is not used for comparison.

+### Neural Network

 {% include user-nn-reduced.md %}

+For more data on the evaluated models, please look in the available notebooks.
+Learned models are also available there.

 ## Notebooks
 Alls Jupyter Notebooks can be downloaded from our [GitHub repo](https://github.com/umr-ds/seamcon-learning-wifi-loss).
 We provide a `Dockerfile` so that you can start the Docker container and see all steps done from preparing the data until the learning evaluation directly in a Jupyter Lab.
 Just check out the mentioned repo, build the container and start it.
 Please provide the right parameters in the commands below: